Gregory Larsen, PhD

 A selfie while surveying vegetation plots at Inkaterra Reserva Amazonica in November 2023 using an Emlid Reach RS2 GNSS receiver.

-My name is Greg, and I am a wildlife biologist, conservationist, and remote sensing specialist.
-At least, those are the top three terms I would choose to describe myself right now.
-My career has taken me all over the world, into diverse projects and field sites spanning from Antarctica to the Amazon and nearly every climate in between, and most recently I have been a biologist for the US National Park Service based in Juneau, AK.
+My name is Greg, and I am a wildlife biologist, conservationist, remote sensing expert, and natural resource specialist.
+My career has taken me all over the world, into projects and field sites spanning from polar to tropical ecosystems and nearly every climate in between.
+Most recently I have been based in Alaska, where I briefly worked for the National Park Service in Juneau before joining the State of Alaska as a Natural Resource Specialist in 2025—though I remain involved in a variety of research projects and scientific collaborations in my spare time.
 I have worked professionally with wildlife since 2006, and I hold a PhD in Marine Science & Conservation from Duke University.
-I completed my PhD in 2022 with Duke's Marine Robotics and Remote Sensing lab, where I learned to fly drones for my research (I've been a FAA-certified pilot since 2017 with > 900 flights logged).
+I completed my PhD in 2022 with Duke's Marine Robotics and Remote Sensing lab, where I learned to fly drones for research (I've been a FAA-certified pilot since 2017 with > 1000 flights logged).
 After my PhD, I did a short postdoctoral fellowship with the Silman Lab at Wake Forest University, where I participated in some incredible research and conservation efforts in Peru and managed the lab's drone program for research and education.
 I completed my undergraduate studies in Biology at Middlebury College in 2010, and I consider myself a lifelong naturalist and tech nerd.

 Adelie penguin colonies of Torgersen Island on January 14, 2020, photographed from a DJI Phantom 4 Pro.
 Drone activity took place under appropriate ACA permits. (c) Duke Marine Robotics and Remote Sensing lab.